 Thats super - thanks heaps for that - when I follow the directions nothing seems to go right so I'm glad someone has managed to get some photos up.
 I hope nobody minded that there weren't too many plane photos - I have awhile bunch of them too but really I wanted to show how much interest there was from the public ...
 In fact GAPS is really well supported by most people as I found out a couple of weeks ago when I flew Auckland to Mandeville and back in DPP...
 I visited the aviation museums at Mandeville Ashburton Tauranga and of course Omaka and I was humbled by the well wishes of those involved in managing the museums I visited.
 And to be honest I think that the Wings over New Zealand represents the most fantastic virtual museum one can ever imagine!
 So thanks Dave and all that contribute and support ... cheerio for now from Aus - Roger

-Footage of the Avenger in action at Thunder in the Sky, Gisborne 21st May 2017 Kindly shot by Alan Pheasant of the Gisborne Model Aircraft Club, who also had models at Thunder in the Sky, really cool to see.
-You might have to log in to FB to see the footage, sorry any non-FB users!
-Footage is just under the photo of ZK-AXJ.
+Footage of the Avenger in action at Thunder in the Sky, Gisborne 21st May 2017 Shot by Alan Pheasant of the Gisborne Model Aircraft Club who had models on display, really cool to see.
+You might have to log in to FB to see the footage, sorry non-FB users..
+Footage is just under the photo of ZK-AXJ

 A SPITFIRE will split the sky over Gisborne in early November when the Gisborne Aviation Preservation Society(GAPS) stages its “First Light Wings and Wheels” show at Gisborne airport.